connexta/ion-store/README.md

 ```bash
 ./gradlew dependencyCheckAnalyze --info
 ```
+The report for each project can be found at build/reports/dependency-check-report.html.

 #### Style
 The build can fail because the static analysis tool, Spotless, detects an issue.
 To correct most Spotless issues: